Search results

 You can check it out here—it's Korean though: https://hackers.pub/@hongminhee/2025/ossca-fedify-contributors-guide.

 It covers everything from setting up the accounts and development environment to finding good first issues.
-While it's primarily for the OSSCA participants, anyone interested in contributing to @fedifyFedify: an ActivityPub server framework is welcome to use it as a reference.
+While it's primarily for the OSSCA participants, anyone interested in contributing to @fedifyFedify: ActivityPub server framework is welcome to use it as a reference.

 Ready to onboard the next wave of developers!